WLVF-FM

-WLVF-FM (90.3 FM) is a radio station broadcasting a Southern Gospel format.
+WLVF-FM (90.3 MHz) is a radio station broadcasting a Southern Gospel format.
 Licensed to Haines City, Florida, United States, the station is currently owned by the Landmark Baptist Church.
+The station utilizes HD Radio to digitally simulcast its FM programming, as well as its self-originating Radio Landmark station playing Spanish Gospel music alongside teachings from the Reina Valera Gomez Bible.